yirkha/ntfsclone2vhd/README.md

 ### Linux and other Unix-based systems

-1. Clone the project.
+1. Clone the project repository.
-2. Run `make`.
+2. Run `make` in its directory (`make DEBUG=1` if you want a debug binary).
+3. The output binary `ntfsclone` is in the project's directory.

 *Note:* There are hundreds of different *nix systems out there, I have tested only a few and the `Makefile` is really simple.
 You might need to modify a few things to get it compile.
-Sane patches are welcome.
+Reasonable patches are welcome.

 ### Other systems/platforms

-You need to figure how to compile the project yourself, shouldn't be so hard, it's just one C file.
+You need to figure out how to compile the project yourself.
+It shouldn't be so hard, it's just one C file.
 Good luck.
-Again, sane patches are welcome.
+Again, reasonable patches are welcome.

-## Built binaries

-Because it is not so common and easy to build stuff from source on Windows, pre-built binaries for Windows are available on the [Releases page](https://github.com/yirkha/ntfsclone2vhd/releases).

 ## License